Obama directs government to aid Boston authorities in blast probe

-WASHINGTON President Barack Obama called Boston Mayor Tom Menino and Massachusetts Governor Deval Patrick on Monday to offer federal assistance in responding to explosions that rocked the end of the Boston Marathon.
+WASHINGTON President Barack Obama directed his administration on Monday to aid Boston authorities in investigating the cause of what local reports said were twin explosions that rocked the finish line of the Boston Marathon.

-The Secret Service heightened security at the White House, establishing a security cordon on Pennsylvania Avenue outside the front gate of the executive mansion.

-A White House official said Obama was notified of the incident around 3 p.m.
-EDT (1900 GMT) and was briefed by U.S. Homeland Security adviser Lisa Monaco and other members of his senior White House staff in the Oval Office.
+A White House official said Obama had been notified of the "incident in Boston."

-"The president called Boston Mayor Tom Menino and Massachusetts Governor Deval Patrick to express his concern for those who were injured and to make clear that his administration is ready to provide needed support as they respond to the incident," the official said.

-The White House referred to the explosions as the "incident in Boston."
+"His administration is in contact with state and local authorities.
+He directed his administration to provide whatever assistance is necessary in the investigation and response," the official said.

 Separately, Vice President Joe Biden, in a telephone conference call about proposals to tighten gun laws, offered his prayers as he reacted to images he saw on television from Boston.